jschalk/jaar/README.md

 ## 1.3 Test-Driven-Development

-Jaar was developed using Test-Driven-Development so every feature should have a test that could represent an example.
+Jaar was developed using Test-Driven-Development so every feature should have a test.
 Tests can be hard to comprehend.
 Some tests have many variables and can be hard to follow.

 <!-- TODO: Add examples
 Should examples be in a separate repository to ensure the `jaar` repository stays